MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strncat-strncat-l-wcsncat-wcsncat-l-mbsncat-mbsncat-l.md

 Appends characters of a string.
 More secure versions of these functions are available, see [strncat_s, _strncat_s_l, wcsncat_s, _wcsncat_s_l, _mbsncat_s, _mbsncat_s_l](../../c-runtime-library/reference/strncat-s-strncat-s-l-wcsncat-s-wcsncat-s-l-mbsncat-s-mbsncat-s-l.md) .

 > [!IMPORTANT]
 >  `_mbsncat` and `_mbsncat_l` cannot be used in applications that execute in the Windows Runtime.
-For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).
+For more information, see [CRT functions not supported in Universal Windows Platform apps](../../cppcx/crt-functions-not-supported-in-universal-windows-platform-apps.md).

 ## Syntax